nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 # Introduction
 Welcome to AcademyAssist, your ultimate solution for efficient student contact management in tuition centers.
-This desktop application is designed to streamline your administrative tasks, allowing you to focus more on what truly matters - educating and nurturing young minds.
+This desktop application is designed to streamline your administrative tasks, allowing you to focus your efforts on keeping operations smooth and organized for optimal student support.

 AcademyAssist combines the power of a **Command Line Interface (CLI) with the user-friendly aspects of a Graphical User Interface (GUI).** This hybrid approach ensures that you can manage your student database with